What Causes Hand Veins to Bulge and How are They Treated?

 The most common reason to have veiny hands is age.
 As you age, skin loses its elasticity and becomes thinner, causing the veins below the surface of the skin to become much more noticeable.
 Other risk factors for visible hand veins include having low body fat percentage, genetics, and family history, frequent exercise due to the increase in blood pressure, and being in a location where the temperatures are extremely hot and humid.

 You may also see prominent veins in hands due to medical conditions such as varicose veins and other venous diseases like phlebitis and deep vein thrombosis.

 2. Why are my veins so visible on my hands?

 The primary cause of bulging veins on the hands is aging.
 It is part of the natural aging process because skin becomes thinner as we get older.
 If you are very thin or have a low body fat percentage, that also makes your skin thinner and veins will be easier to see.
 A change in blood pressure can also cause veiny hands, so if you exercise a lot, you may notice your hand veins.

 Hot weather can also cause hand veins to bulge.
 Medically, it could be caused by varicose veins or another venous disease.

-Other vein treatments used to get rid of visible veins in hands are endovenous laser ablation, also known as laser therapy, and ambulatory phlebectomy, which requires local anesthesia but there is no major surgery involved nor is there severe scarring or recovery time needed.
+Other vein treatments and popped veins in fingers used to get rid of visible veins in hands are endovenous laser ablation, also known as laser therapy, and ambulatory phlebectomy, which requires local anesthesia but there is no major surgery involved nor is there severe scarring or recovery time needed.

 Green veins are neither good nor bad.
 For the most part, green veins are completely normal.
 The color you see when you look at your veins is often blue or green, and this is mainly due to the way the human eye perceives color based on light energy and wavelengths.
 If you are wondering, should I worry about hand veins that are green?
 Green is fine; cause for concern should start if the green veins are bulging or appear twisted, as this could indicate varicose veins.